hedamar/RepData_PeerAssessment1/PA1_template.md

 2. Plot a histogram of the total number of steps taken per day
 3. Summarize the total number of steps taken per day, in order to report the mean and median

-Note: The first two "options" are due to the mean number showing up as an exponential (fixed by scipen) and with too many decimals (dixed by digits)

 ```r
 total_steps <- aggregate(data$steps, by=list(data$date), FUN = "sum")